Andaleeve Rahman

-Andaleeve Rahman Partho (born 20 April 1974) is the chairman of the Bangladesh Jatiya Party (BJP), a former Member of Parliament and the principal of British School of Law in Dhaka.
+Andaleeve Rahman Partho (আন্দালিব রহমান পার্থ) is a Bangladeshi barrister and politician who has served as the leader of Bangladesh Jatiya Party since 2008 and Minister for Information and Broadcasting since August 2026.
+A former Chairman of the Parliamentary Standing Committee on the Ministry of Law, Justice and Parliamentary Affairs, Partha is also a member of parliament representing Bhola-1 constituency.
+He was also the principal of the British School of Law in Dhaka.

 Early life

-Andaleeve Rahman Partho was born on 20 April 1974 in Dhaka, Bangladesh.
+Partho was born on 20 April 1974 in Dhaka, Bangladesh.
 His father, Naziur Rahman Manzur, was a politician and former minister who served as the founding chairman of the Bangladesh Jatiya Party and as the Mayor of Dhaka.
-They belonged to a Bengali Muslim family known as the Taluqdars of Balia in Bhola Island.
-Through his paternal grandfather, Bazlur Rahman Taluqdar, the family were also direct descendants of the royal family of Murshidabad, the most significant aristocratic lineage in West Bengal.
-His mother is Sheikh Reba.
+They belonged to a Bengali Muslim family known as the Zamindars of Balia in Bhola Island.
+Through his paternal grandfather Bazlur Rahman, Andaleeve Rahman is a direct descendant of Munga Khan, an eighteenth-century figure who arrived in Bengal from Garmsir in Afghanistan and settled in the village of Saluka in greater Barisal.
+Khan's son, Shaykh Muhammad, was part of the landed aristocracy in Bhola's Balia and Gazaria areas, where the family established themselves as Zamindars.

+His mother is Sheikh Reba who is from the Sheikh family of Tungipara who are deeply involved in the political arena in Bangladesh and are a Zamindar family of the Faridpur region, they trace their lineage to a Sufi Dervish, Sheikh Abdul Awal who likely came from Eastern Iran as part of a wider missionary group.
+Sheikh Mujibur Rahman, a leading figure in the Bangladesh Liberation War of 1971 and the first president of Bangladesh also hailed from this clan.

+Partha first studied at St. Joseph Higher Secondary School before going to London to pursue his LL.B. degree.

-Career
+Professional & Legal Career

 Rahman passed the Bar Examination at Lincoln's Inn in the 5th.
 He then returned to the country and joined as an apprentice under the supervision of Barrister Rafiqul Haque and worked with him for five years.
 He is currently working as a lawyer in Dhaka and serves as principal of the British School of Law in Dhaka.

+Political Career

-Rahman has been actively involved in politics with his father, Najiur Rahman Manju, for over 25 years.
-When his father died on 27 April, Andalib was elected chairman of the Bangladesh Jatiya Party.
+Rahman has been actively involved in politics with his father, Naziur Rahman Manzur, for over 25 years.
+When his father died in April 2008, Andaleeve was elected chairman of the Bangladesh Jatiya Party.
 In the ninth parliamentary election of the 24th, Bhola-1 was elected as a candidate for the four-party alliance, and Awami League candidate Yusuf Hossain defeated Humayun and won.
 His party boycotted the election under the leadership of the BNP in the election of 2014.
 He became a candidate for the unity front and the 25-party alliance in the Dhaka-1 constituency in the 11th parliamentary elections.
 He collected nomination papers in Dhaka-17 and Bhola-3 seats.